handmade0octopus/BBE-libgx/README.md

 Put this lib jar into /core/builds/libs if you want to easy compile using desktop [dist] task in Gradle: http://www.jblas.org/jars/jblas-1.2.4.jar

+EDIT 25/11/18:
+Added new branch on Impact physics.
+Unfortunately it takes too much resources so need to work on that.

 07463068583